 - 1. The BDP is a point on which a BRP is designated.
 This means that the power injected/offtaken at the level of this BDP will be allocated to the perimeter of the associated BRP. - 2.
-The BDP is the Access Point by default, unless requested otherwise by the Access Contract Holder and agreed upon by Elia based on the conditions listed in this chapter. - 3.
-It can be an Access Point, a TF, a TU or an aggregation of TU's or TF's located behind the same Access Point but always at the same level, i.e. a BDP cannot be an aggregation of Access Points and TU's.
-A BDP cannot be designated downstream from a TU. - 4.
-A BDP cannot be downstream from another BDP. - 5.
+The BDP is the Access Point by default, unless requested otherwise by the ACH and agreed upon by Elia based on the conditions listed in this chapter.

+- 3. It can be an Access Point, a TF, a TU, an aggregation of TU's or an aggregation of TF's located behind the same Access Point while respecting the relation with the Delivery Points as explained in section 6.5 - 4.
+A BDP cannot be downstream from another BDP to avoid double counting of the energy (see Figure 10). - 5.
 A BDP can only be assigned to one BRP, except in a situation as in Annex 9 that needs to be explicitly agreed upon in the Access Contract.
 In this situation, there can be an accounting split of the energy according to a fixed or variable key as described in the aforementioned Annex. - 6.
-The BDP is a point in which the power output of a single generation or demand asset can be measured, or one that encompasses the aggregation of power flows of more than one TU's or TF's (generation, demand or a combination of both) as appointed by the Access Contract Holder of the relevant Access Point and agreed upon by Elia. - 7.
-TU's that are functionally dependent from one another (i.e. PU's connected to each side of a three-winding transformer, or a gas turbine and steam turbine forming together a CCGT configuration) cannot be part of different BDP's.
+TU's that are functionally dependent from one another (i.e. PU's connected to each side of a three-winding transformer, or a gas turbine and steam turbine forming together a CCGT configuration) cannot be part of different BDPs.
 This is due to the fact it is impossible to ensure independency between the operation of the two units, and hence there would need to be only one SA responsible vis-à-vis Elia.